Taming the Unicorn

 David did not deal adequately with Tamar's rape.
 He was furious about it, but he didn't do anything substantial to discipline his son.
 He should have, at least, declared Amnon forever ineligible as his heir and exiled him.
 Maybe he threatened to do this, but Absalom didn't say anything that would have confirmed to David that he should.
 He said nothing at all.
 David, because he was overly sentimental about his children, let himself be lulled into thinking that the crime was not as serious as he initially supposed.

 Absalom wanted to keep Amnon close at hand and was able to pull the wool over David's eyes about his intentions toward his brother.
 He made out to his sister that it wasn't such a bad thing because it was in the family, but Amnon was a marked man from the day that he raped Tamar.
-Absalom only waited opportunity.
-He preferred to kill Amnon himself rather than demand justice from the king.
+Absalom only wanted opportunity.
+He preferred to kill Amnon himself rather than demand justice from the king, who probably would not have let his son be killed.

 David spoiled his children, giving them too many material things, privileges they did not earn, and leniency that was not warranted, instead of discipline and attention they desperately needed from him.
 He certainly did not deal with the matter of his daughter's rape to her satisfaction.
 The Bible says she received no closure.
 She remained desolate in her brother's house.
 Maybe David had far too much sympathy for men in the matter of lust because his own self–control was so poor.